OpenNews/srccon/sessions.md

 ## What Are SRCCON Sessions Like?

-We created SRCCON with a few grounding principles in mind that lay the groundwork for our program as a whole:
+We created SRCCON with a few principles in mind that lay the groundwork for our program as a whole:

 * SRCCON is built around participation, discussion, and collaborative problem-solving.
 * SRCCON exists to respond to the needs and interests of our community, and we must be intentional in including perspectives from throughout the field.